A "HERSTORICAL" VIEW

 Through all of the changes, we maintain our passionate service to victims of interpersonal violence.
 Over the years, we have consistently served approximately 300 victims of domestic violence annually.
 Typically, 95% of these clients are women.
 Our children’s program, including those who participate in our summer program serves at least 150 children annually.
 Our sexual assault and Safe Home statistics are not as consistent.
 In 2009 we served approximately 30 sexual assault victims and provided about 100 safehome days.

 We continue to serve homeless families at JKP.
 Because of large State budget deficits, in 2009 we were asked by the State to focus on the residents at JKP.
 They advised us to spend more on a few clients, rather than take a broad approach and serve many clients.
 Given the budget deficit, this became a necessity.
 At the time of the writing of this addition to the story, there is a closed waiting list for Section 8 Rental Assistance vouchers.
 The wait time for a voucher for those lucky enough to be on the list is now 1-2 years.
-Until the list is reopened, new residents at JKP cannot be added to the list; and no rental assistance will be coming to the residents during their allowable 24 month stay in transitional housing.
+Until the list is reopened, new residents at JKP cannot be added to the list; and no rental assistance will be coming to the residents during their allowable 24 month stay in Housing.
 Given this, much of our State grant money for housing goes to provide rent subsidies for the tenants at JKP.
 There is no longer enough to cover all of this expense, and no funding to provide assistance to other homeless victims of domestic violence.
 Nevertheless, we continue to provide housing for about 13 families annually.

 In February 2011, we adopted a new mission and vision statement, as well as core values.
 Our financial situation is precarious because the State faces a 6.2 billion dollar deficit.
-However, at this time we continue to be funded by the State of Minnesota’s Office of Justice Programs and the State’s Dept. of Human Services, Office of Economic Opportunity Transitional Housing Program; Great Rivers United Way (La Crosse area); the Winona Community Foundation (emergency assistance for clients only); Open Your Heart to the Hungry and Homeless; as well as by fund-raisers, memberships and donations.
+However, at this time we continue to be funded by the State of Minnesota’s Office of Justice Programs and the State’s Dept. of Human Services, Office of Economic Opportunity Housing Program; Great Rivers United Way (La Crosse area); the Winona Community Foundation (emergency assistance for clients only); Open Your Heart to the Hungry and Homeless; as well as by fund-raisers, memberships and donations.